Ryan Kaine is on the hunt…

 Fuck.

 In that instant, Danny realised his mistake.
-Robbie P was no more a wifebeater than Ryan Kaine was a terrorist.
+Robbie P was no more a wifebeater than Ryan Kaine was a murdering terrorist.

 COLLAPSE